cloudflare/miniflare/docs/src/content/get-started/migrating.md

   - These methods returned objects from inside the Workers sandbox.
 Since Miniflare now uses [`workerd`](https://github.com/cloudflare/workerd), which runs in a different process, these methods can no longer be supported.
-- `getKVNamespace()/getR2Bucket()/getCaches()/getDurableObjectNamespace()`
-  - Similarly, these methods return instances of Workers runtime classes that are defined in a different process, and can no longer be supported.
 - `addEventListener()`/`removeEventListener()`
   - Miniflare no longer emits `reload` events.
 As Miniflare no longer watches files, reloads are only triggered by initialisation or `setOptions()` calls.